If you’re excited to watch Beyoncé’s “Black Is King,” released on Friday, you’re far from the only one.

 - Gift subscription on a 1-year gifted membership: $5 cash back (total price: $59.99 per year, or about $5 per month)

-Another option: If you have The Platinum Card from American Express, you’re eligible to get a $20 monthly streaming credit through December 2020.
-It’s a new perk of the card, in response to the COVID-19 pandemic, and covers popular services such as Disney+, Hulu and ESPN, as well as Apple Music, Spotify and Netflix.
+Another option: If you have The Platinum Card® from American Express, you’re eligible to get an up to $20 monthly streaming credit through December 2020.
+It’s a perk of the card, in response to the COVID-19 pandemic, and covers popular services such as Disney+, Hulu and ESPN, as well as Apple Music, Spotify and Netflix.
 By taking advantage of this perk, you can offset the cost of either your $6.99 monthly Disney+ subscription or the $12.99 monthly bundle.

 How to Watch ‘Black Is King’ for Free on Disney+